NVIDIA/cccl/docs/libcudacxx/index.rst

 .. note::

    libcu++ does not provide its own documentation for Standard Library features.
-Instead, libcu++ `documents which Standard Library headers <libcudacxx-standard-api>` are made available, and defers documentation of individual features within those headers to other sources like `cppreference <https://en.cppreference.com/w/>`_.
+Instead, libcu++ :ref:`documents which Standard Library headers <libcudacxx-standard-api>` are made available, and defers documentation of individual features within those headers to other sources like `cppreference <https://en.cppreference.com/w/>`_.

 C++ Standard Library Extensions